Lyme Science Blog, Pediatric Lyme

 Lyme disease may be missed in children

-Lyme disease ADHD symptoms can overlap—making diagnosis in children more difficult than expected.
+Lyme disease and ADHD symptoms can overlap, making diagnosis in children more difficult than expected.

-Changes in child behavior, attention, mood, and school performance may sometimes reflect an underlying medical illness rather than primary behavioral conditions alone.
+Changes in a child’s behavior, attention, mood, and school performance may sometimes reflect an underlying medical illness rather than a primary behavioral condition alone.

-A father brought his 12-year-old son to my office after months of growing concern.
+A parent brought a school-aged child to my office after months of growing concern.

-He told me his son was not himself anymore.
-He was always tired—even after sleeping—and something simply felt off.
+The parent told me the child was no longer acting like the same person.
+The child was always tired—even after sleeping—and something simply felt off.

 I’ve heard this story before.